 - the Monday after the date you first told us you wanted to claim

-- the Monday after the date your application is received by us
+- the Monday after the date we received your application

 You can see the details of your housing benefit claim and payments by registering for an online account in My Bentax.

-If you live in a council property your benefit is paid into your rent account every week.
+If you live in a council property, your benefit will be paid into your rent account every week.

-If you live in any other social rented accommodation you can choose to have your benefit paid into your bank account, a building society account or credit union account.
+If you live in any other social rented accommodation, you can choose to have your benefit paid into your bank or building society account, or credit union account.